 Table and circular saws are best for straight, smooth cuts.
 Jig, reciprocal, and handheld circular saws can cut curves and shapes in ways that table saws cannot.
 Bandsaws are also an option, but they don’t offer the same security and power as other options, relying more on the operator’s skill to keep the saw steady and produce a clean cut.

-Metal brakes are specialist metal-cutting machines, but they use a slightly different approach.
+Metal brakes are special metal-cutting machines that use a slightly different approach.
 Unlike power tools, metal brakes use a bending action to flex and score the metal, causing it to break cleanly along a straight line.
-Metal brakes are large and can be cumbersome, but for sectioning long, straight sections of aluminum sheet metal, they’re one of the best options.
+Metal brakes are large and can be cumbersome, but they’re one of the best options for cutting long, straight sections of aluminum sheet metal.

-All of the methods mentioned above work best with initial sectioning, cutting aluminum sheet metal, or bar stock into more manageable pieces.
-For finer, more detailed work, CNC machine tools provide some of the best options.
-CNC lathes and mills turn larger workpieces into finished tools and can be used to create entire production runs of identical parts.
+The abovementioned methods work best when cutting aluminum sheet metal or bar stock into more manageable pieces.
+High-speed CNC machine tools provide some of the best options for more detailed work.
+CNC lathes and mills turn thick aluminum pieces into finished parts and can be used to create entire production runs of identical parts.

-Aluminum Cutting Tips and Tricks
+Aluminum Cutting Process: Tips and Tricks

 Woodworking tools will work